Chapter 54:

 'Before Henry Cherry would get two new crushes every month.'

-And perhaps that what lead to her decline.
+And perhaps that is what led to her decline.
 Her infatuation with him made her open her eyes to the utterly damaged social hierarchy she never bothered with thinking about.

-She always had that perspective of an outsider on those things, an outsider who's just doing their job, getting paid and put their head on the pillow while thinking about things they deem actually important.
+She always had that perspective of an outsider on those things, an outsider who's just doing their job, getting paid, and putting their head on the pillow while thinking about things they deem actually important.

 'She lived most of her life in the wild before meeting the duke if I'm not mistaken.'

 'Henry, Henry, Henry.
 From the day you came you became a bane, like a wisdom tooth I can't get rid of.
-Pushing the pain onto the nerves of other teeth, deep and crocked to the point were no dentist can uproot you.'
+Pushing the pain onto the nerves of other teeth, deep and crooked to the point where no dentist can uproot you.'

 He rubbed his head, not sure where all those thoughts came from.